uselagoon/lagoon/docs/docker-images/redis.md

 | `MAXMEMORY`          | 100mb       | Maximum amount of memory                                                                  |
 | `MAXMEMORYPOLICY`    | allkeys-lru | The policy to use when evicting keys if redis reaches its maximum memory usage            |
 | `REDIS_PASSWORD`     | disabled    | Enables [authentication feature](https://redis.io/topics/security#authentication-feature) |

+## Custom configuration

+By building on the base image you can include custom configuration.
+See [https://raw.githubusercontent.com/antirez/redis/4.0/redis.conf](https://raw.githubusercontent.com/antirez/redis/4.0/redis.conf) for full documentation of the redis configuration file.

 ## Redis-persistent